What Is a Voice of the Customer Program? A Practical Guide

 - Get EPD & GTM Alignment: Present this data-driven list to Engineering, Product, and Go-To-Market teams.
 Get their commitment to address the top issues.

-- Address the Pain Points: This is where the work happens—shipping the fix, the feature, or the process improvement.
+- Address the Pain Points: This is where the work happens, shipping the fix, the feature, or the process improvement.

 - Repeat and Close the Loop: VoC is ongoing.
 Crucially, you must go back to the customers who complained and tell them you fixed it.

-Phase 4: Making it Stick
+Phase 4: Making It Stick

-- Weekly Summaries: Push weekly feedback summaries into development squad Slack channels for "ambient awareness" of what users are saying.
+- Weekly Summaries: Push weekly feedback summaries into development squad Slack channels for ambient awareness of what users are saying.

 - Monthly Top 10 Lists: Create lists of the top pain points every month to align EPD and GTM teams on critical issues.